surf3s/E5/README.md

 ##### Mac OS

 These instructions are the same as for Linux.
 They have been tested on two separate computers.
 Let me know if these instructions do not work.
+I am not sure about python3-pip versus pip.
+You may need to install pip instead of python3-pip with sudo apt install pip.
+If python3 does not work, then try typing just python.
+This will put you into python and tell you the version number.
+Exit python with quit().
+If the version is 3.0 or above, then you can replace python3 below with python.

 ```
 sudo apt update
 sudo apt install python3-pip
 python3 -m pip install --upgrade --user pip setuptools
-python3 -m pip install kivy --user
+python3 -m pip install kivy==1.11.1 --user
 python3 -m pip install e5 --user
 python3 -m e5
 ```